dyang5/REU-CAAR/Research Blog/week6.md

 - 4:00 - 5:00 PM: There was a research talk by Evan Golub on "How to Do Bad Science" that I was looking forward to (we were told to watch a TED talk and read some comics in preparation for the talk and ensuing discussion, and both of these were interesting), but obviously with the COVID situation, I had to miss out on the talk.

 Post-research plans to go get my swimming workout in were obviously also derailed, but I did end up going for a quick 2-mile run before grabbing CFA dinner for the third day in a row (I was wearing a mask for this).
 For the rest of the week, I'll be isolating and grabbing food with a mask on while working from home.
 This is a bit of a bummer but I'm hoping my REU friend recovers quickly and that no one else has COVID/becomes symptomatic.
 Fingers crossed!

+### <u>Day 40 (July 14th)</u>

+Week 6, Day 5 -- Work from Home Day 1

+ - 10:00 AM - 12:00 PM: Since I'm self-isolating, I am not able to go for morning swims -- instead, I get an extra hour of sleep.
+Today is the first and hopefully last day of working from home.
+I started the day by continuing my work from previous days -- trying to get better diffusion model output for group pictures.
+For some reason, I was getting the same out of storage issues as I've been getting the past few days, and my `.bashrc` file was completely empty!
+I quickly added the commands from before into the file and ran them in the terminal as well to set my cache to my scratch directory.
+It's a bit annoying to have to deal with the same problems every time, but hopefully I won't have to do this for much longer.
+After some basic experimentation with negative prompting and group images, I didn't find any improvement in the stable diffusion generated images.
+For the remainder of the morning, I thought about some limitations of our project and added them to a slideshow for our next meeting.
+Some problems include:

+  > In our generative process, our stable diffusion generated images yield deformed/blurry faces for people in group photos.
+Obviously, we want the faces to be as normal/human-like as possible.
+(This is what I've been experimenting with the past few days, to not much progress).
+  > In our general pipeline, we use stable diffusion generated images (see above), then pass those generated images to a face detector/gender and race classifier.
+As I've written before, the gender/race classifier is itself imperfect/faulty (it especially has trouble separating Middle Eastern people from Latino Hispanic people).
+Since we are using this classifier in an attempt to get "fair image generation", our "fair images" may also be affected...

+These are two big areas that we will need to further think about/address.
+We don't have immediate answers for either of these yet either, but we will need to work on both of these areas (and others).

+- 1:00 - 4:00 PM: It turns out that the HVAC (water, air conditioning system) in Iribe, the main CS building where the rest of my group and other non-quarantined research groups are working, went out in the morning.
+From what I heard, everyone dispersed back to the Student Union for an early lunch, and my research group didn't end up working together in the afternoon session.
+It sounds like it's been a rough few days overall for the REU with the COVID positive case and the HVAC system going out.
+Overall, though, nothing really changed in my afternoon plans since I was working from home.
+I did a bit more experimentation with Stable Diffusion -- it turns out that giving the prompt "give me a portrait photo of a doctor" (i.e. asking for a single person image output) along with negative prompts generates a much more realistic photo than the group image prompts.
+In the future, I'm hoping to test the classifier on the single-person generated images to get a sense of the problems we may have look more into.

+It has sucked not being able to do much outside of stay in my room due to the protocol for COVID isolation.
+Though I was planning to go for a run right before dinner, the minute I stepped outside, it started raining, which sucks.
+I went back to grab my umbrella and head over to grab some dinner from the Ramen shop nearby.
+On the way back, I also noticed that my umbrella is kind of broken, which double sucks.